JeremyChuaWX/one-zero/contract/README.md

-# Smart contract for one-zero
+# Smart contracts for one-zero

-## Contracts
+## Smart contracts

 - Factory
-- Long token
+- Token
-- Short token
+- Marketmaker

 ## How it works